Akamine20496/jsdialog/README.md

 The `Dialog` class is a promise-based JavaScript utility that imitates native dialogs in desktop applications.
 It stops background processes when invoked and provides a user-friendly way to display input dialogs, message dialogs, and confirmation dialogs.

+It can still be used without using "await keyword" as long as the dialogs are not consecutive, unless it has "await".

 ## CDN Links

 To use the Dialog class in your project, include the following CDN links in your HTML: